PhilReedData/PhilReedData.github.io/dhll201705/london.md

 - Available online through usual browse and search tools.
 - This interface suits many uses but does not, for example, allow one to look at the covers of all issues at once.
 - We have a hard drive with all issues, as OCR-transcribed text files and image scans.
-- We've written a tool to quantify one aspect of the cover image, its (crude) average colour, and another tool to [show you this data](http://personalpages.manchester.ac.uk/staff/Phil.Reed/calendara.html). -- _note: link uses dummy data for now_
+- We've written a tool to quantify one aspect of the cover image, its (crude) average colour, and another tool to [show you this data](calendara.html).
 - Look at the average colours for each issue, what can you see?
   * Are there trends?
   * Is there a correlation between particular colours and particular dates, such as red during times of economic recession, black during times of war...?